pjbiggs/CconcisusGenomospecies/README.md

 The following software is required to run these scripts.

+* Perl -- a relatively recent version of Perl, 5.20 and above.
+Packages required are ```Getopt::Long``` and ```DBI``` (for connections to MySQL).
 * R version 3.5 and above.
 This has to be directly accessible from the path.
 * MySQL
+* NCBI Blast+.
+Executables are accessed via the folder, not necessarilly from the path.
+* The COGsoft suite of programs, which have to be compiled locally to work.
+These are availalbe at: [COGsoft.201204.tar] (ftp://ftp.ncbi.nih.gov/pub/wolf/COGs/COGsoft).
+Executables are accessed via the folder, not necessarilly from the path.

 ## Script description

 ### listAandB.pl
 This is a Perl script that uses ConditionA (for example =>0.8) on columns with headers from ListA and uses ConditionB (for example <=0.4) on columns with headers from ListB on a specified inFile to a specified outFile.

 A	running example is: